Can You Take Antacids with Coffee? What to Drink, When to Wait

 This indicates that factors beyond acidity, such as caffeine and other compounds, play a more substantial role in triggering heartburn.
 If you are prone to heartburn but cannot imagine starting your day without a cup of coffee, there are several strategies you can try to minimize discomfort.
 First and foremost, consider reducing your overall coffee intake or opting for decaffeinated alternatives.

-Additionally, drinking smaller amounts of coffee at a time and avoiding consuming it on an empty stomach might help alleviate symptoms.
 In conclusion, the association between coffee consumption and heartburn is multifaceted.
 Caffeine’s influence on the relaxation of the lower esophageal sphincter and the stimulation of stomach acid production are key contributing factors.

 Common Antacids: A Quick Overview Of Calcium Carbonate, Magnesium Hydroxide, And Aluminum Hydroxide